antusus/elasticsearch-course/notes/04_data_modeling.md

 Explicit mapping but even then there is nothing stopping you to add too many new fields.
 There is a way to set **mapping limit settings** to limit number of fields that can be created and prevent mapping explosion.

+## There is a hard limit of 1000 fields in a document

+You can change it with `index.mapping.total_fields.limit` setting, but it may lead to performance degradations and memory issues.

 ## Normalizing vs Denormalized data

 Storage is cheap.
 Sometimes for sake of freedom to change data you want to have data normalized.
 For example let's say we can store movies